 - 1. Follow the procedure in Before working inside your computer.

 - 2. Remove the left-side cover.

 - 3. Remove the front cover.

-The following images indicate the location of the power button and provide a visual representation of the removal procedure.
+The following image(s) indicate the location of the power button and provides a visual representation of the removal procedure.